niklasramo/eventti/README.md

 // Case #1: When the idDedupeMode mode is set to "replace" (which it is by
 // default) the existing listener will be first completely removed and then the
-// new listener will be added in the end of the listener queue. const emitter1 = new Emitter({ idDedupeMode: 'replace' });
+// new listener will be added at the end of the listener queue. const emitter1 = new Emitter({ idDedupeMode: 'replace' });
 emitter1.on('a', () => console.log('foo 1'), 'foo');
 emitter1.on('a', () => console.log('bar'), 'bar');